SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

      - None
      - Database name to connect to.
 For example, ``master``
    * - ``username=<username>``
-     - Mandatory
+     - Optional
      - None
      - Username of a role to use for connection.
-For example, ``username=rhendricks``
+For example, ``username=SqreamRole``
    * - ``password=<password>``
-     - Mandatory
+     - Optional
      - None
      - Specifies the password of the selected role.
-For example, ``password=Tr0ub4dor&3``
+For example, ``password=SqreamRolePassword2023``
    * - ``service=<service>``
      - Optional
      - ``sqream``